Preventing Insider Threats in Fintech Organizations

 • Keep activity logs for at least one year for forensic analysis and compliance audits.

-Combining UEBA with continuous observing advancement creates a zero-trust system—treating every access attempt as potentially hostile until confirmed as true.
+Combining UEBA with continuous monitoring creates a zero-trust system—treating every access attempt as potentially hostile until verified.

 4. Conduct Regular Security Awareness Training

 Even the most advanced cybersecurity tools fail if employees aren’t security-aware.
-Regular, situation-based training ensures that all staff—from junior analysts to C-suite executives—see warning signs of insider threats.
+Regular, scenario-based training ensures that all staff—from junior analysts to C-suite executives—see warning signs of insider threats.

 • Host quarterly phishing simulations and social engineering tests.